17 of the Most Stressful Jobs in America That Are Worth It

 It is common to find commercial diving ranked among the top ten most stressful jobs.
 That's largely due to the fact that the work is potentially dangerous.
 Working underwater is physically demanding, and one small mistake can mean the difference between life and death.
 And, depending on the type of work that you are performing, you can expect to spend a lot of time away from home working long hours.

 So, what makes people want to go into commercial diving?
 It's the fact that it is an adventurous and exciting career, and the work is fascinating.
 You get to explore parts of the world that most people will never see, and you perform important work that only a small handful of people are capable of completing.
 Commercial divers also typically earn good money and are often offered full benefits packages that cover everything from medical insurance to 401(k) plans.
-And with almost 11-percent job growth expected within the industry (according to the Occupational Outlook Handbook), your job opportunities should be excellent.
+And with over 16-percent job growth expected within the industry (according to the Occupational Outlook Handbook), your job opportunities should be excellent.

 - Median annual salary: $54,800